DSabarish/LangChain-Streamlit-App/README.md

 ---

-# 🚀 LangChain Streamlit App

-🎉 **Simple and Powerful**: This app uses LangChain and Google Generative AI to generate real-time answers based on your input.
+🚀 LangChain Streamlit App : This app uses LangChain and Google Generative AI to generate real-time answers based on your input.
 It's easy to set up, has a clean interface, and leverages cutting-edge AI technology.

 ---